superfeddy/vending-machine/README.md

 This project was generated with React, Node.js and TypeScript

+## Install the modules

+Run `npm install` on both root folder and client folder.

+## Build

+Run `npm run build` to build the project.
+The build artifacts will be stored in the `dist/` directory.

 ## Deveopment

 Run `npm run dev` and navigate to `http://localhost:3000`.

-## Build

-Run `npm build` to build the project.
-The build artifacts will be stored in the `dist/` directory.

 ## Test